InfoSeeking/IRIS/README.md

 - You may want to increase the PHP maximum execution time.
 If you are expecting requests with a lot of URLs (not content) fetching every document may take longer than the default maximum execution time of 30 seconds.

 ##How the Requests are Handled
 The API endpoint is the index.php file.
 When a client makes a request to the API, the index.php file receives this request.
 The request is expected to contain a variable called <b>xmldata</b> which contains all of the request XML (formats of which are described later in this documentation).
 When index.php receives this, it will parse the <b>xmldata</b> variable as a SimpleXML object.
-Using the value of the "requestType" element, it loads a controller with that value (if one exists and is specified in config.php).
+Using the value of the "requestType" element, it loads an operator with that value (if one exists and is specified in config.php).
 So if the value of requestType is "extract" then it will load the file controllers/extract.php.

-##How to Add a Controller
+##How to Add an Operator
 In the file you created in the controllers directory, make a new class with the same name as the file (except with a capital letter first).
 This class needs to extend the Controller class.
 Now you can override the run method and write the code to process the request there and return the output.
 So going with our keywords example you should have the following:

 - A file named keywords.php in the controllers directory
 - In keywords.php, a class named Keywords which extends the Controller class
 - In the Keywords class, a run method which contains the main processing logic

 Now if you try sending a request with requestType set to "keywords" IRIS will complain and say that keywords is not a valid type.
 So as a last step, in config.php, add 'keywords' to the VALID_REQUEST_TYPES array.
-Now IRIS will know that "keywords" is a valid controller.
+Now IRIS will know that "keywords" is a valid operator.

 ##How to Add a Text Processing extension
-For heavy text processing, it is recommended that you write a program in C which your PHP controller can call since text processing would probably be less efficient in PHP.
+For heavy text processing, it is recommended that you write a program in C which your PHP operator can call since text processing would probably be less efficient in PHP.
 All of the text processing functions are contained within the "extension" directory.
 The text_processing.c file is the main file.
 To add a new

 ##Error Response
 When IRIS encounters an error, this is what it will return: